Tejashwini1610/SGPA-and-CGPA-calculator-cpp/README.md

 This is a simple C++ program that helps students calculate their Semester Grade Point Average (SGPA) and Cumulative Grade Point Average (CGPA) easily through a console-based menu.

 # Features
-Calculate SGPA by entering credit and grade points for each subject.
+Calculate SGPA by entering credit and grade points for each subject.<br>
-Calculate CGPA using multiple semester results.
+Calculate CGPA using multiple semester results.<br>
-Interactive menu system — choose SGPA, CGPA, or Exit.
+Interactive menu system — choose SGPA, CGPA, or Exit.<br>
-Displays results in a neat table format.
+Displays results in a neat table format.<br>

 # Author